Advising people fleeing domestic abuse

 Partners of British citizens or of people with settled status

 The page on people fleeing domestic abuse deals specifically with those who have arrived to join a UK national or settled (with indefinite leave to remain) husband, cohabitee or civil partner, and can no longer stay in the relationship because of abuse.
 Where this applies rule VDA 4.1 of the Immigration Rules (Appendix Victims of Domestic Abuse) (‘the domestic violence rule’) allows that person to apply to get indefinite leave to remain under certain conditions.
 For more information about applying for leave as a survivor/victim of domestic abuse see the Home Office caseworker guidance (pdf).
-A person should always get immigration advice from a OISC registered adviser before applying to change their leave.
+A person should always get immigration advice from a IAA registered adviser before applying to change their leave.

 A ‘spousal’ visa gives limited leave to remain with no recourse to public funds and is granted to the husband, wife, civil partner or cohabitee of a British citizen or person with indefinite leave to remain.
 A person with a spousal visa can apply to the Home Office for a three-month grant of leave outside the immigration rules (LOTR) where: